Does Medicare Cover Myrbetriq?

 - Coverage gap stage.
 Once the combined amount that you and your plan have spent on drugs reaches a certain level, you enter the coverage gap or donut hole and typically must pay 25% of the cost of Myrbetriq.

 - Catastrophic coverage stage.
-If your combined drug spending reaches the catastrophic coverage level, your Medicare plan generally begins paying for most of the cost of Myrbetriq, and you pay only a copay or coinsurance.
+If your combined drug spending reaches the catastrophic coverage level, your Medicare plan generally pays for the full cost of Myrbetriq.

 How Can I Get Help Paying for Myrbetriq?